alexharri/website/posts/webgl-gradients.md

 ---
-title: "Let's build a flowing WebGL gradient"
+title: "A flowing WebGL gradient, deconstructed"
 description: "An introduction to writing WebGL shaders using gradient noise and cool math."
 image: "/images/og-webgl-gradients.png"
 publishedAt: ""